ericoporto/ags-manual-wiki/FAQ.md

 the room contained in the exe is out of date).
 To get it back, simply build the game again by using the "Build EXE" command on the Build menu.

+**Q. What resolution should I make my game?**

+A. This is asked a lot on the forums and you can browse through it.
+AGS games are not different from any other games.
+Think on what resolution is best for your chosen game design and graphic style.